 The VPN market is a tough one, with a lot of competition around, but ExpressVPN knows exactly how to stand out from the crowd: it piles on the professional features, delivering way more than just about anybody else.

-Platform support is another highlight, with ExpressVPN providing apps for Windows, Mac, Android, iOS, Linux and others, custom firmware for many routers, as well as detailed manual setup guides for Apple TV, Fire TV, PlayStation, Chromebooks, Kindle Fire and more.
+Top-notch platform support includes apps for Windows, Mac, Android, iOS, Linux and other operating systems, not to mention custom firmware for many routers, as well as detailed manual setup guides for Apple TV, Fire TV, PlayStation, Chromebooks, Kindle Fire and more.

 - Want to try ExpressVPN?
-Check out the website here
+Check out today's best deals here

-That's not cheap, but it's similar to many providers (CyberGhost, GooseVPN, Hotspot Shield and VyprVPN all charge around $13 for their monthly plans), and not far from the $9-$10 charged by most big-name VPNs.
+That's not cheap, but CyberGhost, Hotspot Shield and VyprVPN all charge around $13 for their monthly plans, and it's not far from the $9-$10 charged by most big-name VPNs.

 Sign up for ExpressVPN's 6-month plan and the price drops to $9.99 per month.
 That's a reasonable discount, and it also gives you more flexibility than you'll get with some competitors, who don't offer a 6-month plan at all.

 The annual plan cuts your costs still further to a monthly equivalent of $8.32, a chunky 35% discount on the monthly subscription.
 But it's still substantially more than some of the competition (Private Internet Access asks $3.33 on its annual plan, Windscribe is $4.08), especially if you're willing to sign up for long periods.
 Speedify's three-year plan costs only $3 a month, for instance, while Ivacy currently charges just $2.45 a month on its two-year plan, less than a third of ExpressVPN's annual rate.